Sambridda/Palm-Oil-System-Design/README.md

 With the current revision in place, the next phases are:

 **Open Items Carried Forward**
-- Confirm the 2°C / 24°C T10 outlet-temperature reference points against their intended design meaning (currently interpreted as extreme-cold and mild fill conditions).
-- Confirm the 90% Eco/Efficiency mode threshold — the 50% Full Throttle line is fixed by the existing batch-release trigger, but the upper boundary is a proposed value pending sign-off.
+- Mode thresholds (Eco/Efficiency/Standard boundaries) remain provisional and may be adjusted at commissioning time once live plant behaviour is observable — the 50% Full Throttle line is fixed by the existing batch-release trigger, but the other boundaries are not yet locked.
 - Reconcile the ≈9% branch flow area discrepancy between the project's hand-derived trunk/branch sizing notes and the base VCH proposal's original 1-inch supply pipe basis (Section 12) against the as-built pipe specification.
 - Carry the ≈36.61 kW peak instantaneous demand finding (≈1.7% over the 36 kW rated auxiliary array) into the electrical design phase explicitly.
 - Confirm the VFD-01 RUN/FWD terminal logic (independent command vs. combined with speed-select) with the manufacturer's documentation before finalising the interlock wiring.